FoRomik/pysofe/doc/source/guide/index.rst

 Py\ **SOFE**\  User's Guide
 ===========================

-This section is intended to provide an overview on what |PySOFE| is, its history and how to use it.
+This section provides an overview on what |PySOFE| does and how to use it.

+To jump right in go to the :ref:`Usage Example <guide_usage>` or have a look at the other :ref:`guide_examples`.
+For a more thorough introduction follow the :ref:`guide_tutorial`.
+If you want an explanation of a specific class, method, etc. please have a look at the :ref:`Modules Reference <modules>`.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    about
    getting_started